Remisaurus/Winc/superpy/report.md

 sales data can now be shown.
-version 0.2 is finished with all functionality required. version 0.3 will have command-line interface integrated and will be submitted. started with the command-line interface and with it v0.3
+version 0.2 is finished with all functionality required. version 0.3 will have command-line interface integrated and will be submitted. started with the command-line interface and with it v0.3 09-09-2022
+I finished version 0.3 around 11:30 EST. I will submit it shortly. the code supports full command-line control, and is ready to be graded.